graphprotocol/contracts/README.md

 ## Packages

-This repository is a Yarn workspaces monorepo containing the following packages:
+This repository is a pnpm workspaces monorepo containing the following packages:

 | Package | Latest version | Description |
 | --- | --- | --- |